 Klesa

-Definition: Afflictions; the five root causes of suffering—ignorance, egoism, attachment, aversion, and fear of death.
+Definition: Afflictions; the five fundamental causes of suffering: ignorance, egoism, attachment, aversion, and fear of death.

-Insights: Klesas are the five root afflictions—ignorance, egoism, attachment, aversion, and fear of death—that create suffering and obscure true self-awareness.
+Insights: Klesas are the five principal afflictions—ignorance, egoism, attachment, aversion, and fear of death—that generate suffering and obscure true self-awareness.

 Related Sutras